bscal/LogCraft/README.md

 ### Usage

-1. Added the library to your pom.
+1. Added the library to your pom (This is not a plugin but a library).
 2. Initialize the library with your plugin.
 3. Done.